henrywatkins/python-euler/README.md

 load in file with `with open` then trip and split the names into a list.
 Sort with `sorted`, then use `enumerate` to get index and multiply with name score.
 This names score comes from `dict` with enumerated alphabet values.

+#### Problem 23

+Find all abundant numbers below the max value of 28124, then find all possible pair sums.
+Using set difference, find those numbers below 28124 which do not exist in this combination set. return the sum of these.

 #### Problem 24

 Create the lexicographic permutations of the numbers 0 to 9.
 There is a standard djikstra's algorithm for this.
 Find the rightmost index that is larger than its left neighbour, then swap all the elements up to the next value.
 Then